bvssvni/oup/Algorithms.md

 Reserved keywords such as 'var' or 'for' added to list of tokens,
 because they break the pattern <name> <op> <name> ...
 Instead, they are added to a group, one for each reserved keyword.

+    for
+    var
+    if
+    func

+##Sub-Expression Tree

+There can only be one '{' and '}' operator per line.
+This makes it possible to construct an interval tree based on Group of Lines.
+The tree is used to limit the context to branches of the tree.

+##Dependency Tree

+A variable can be assigned an expression, which has dependencies of other tokens.

+    var -> token -> expr -> group -> token -> expr -> group -> ...

+Dependency Tree is based on Group of Tokens.